yochaigal/cairn/adventures/conversions/winters-daughter.md

 # Winter's Daughter

 Converted from the [original work by Gavin Norman](https://necroticgnome.com/products/dolmenwood-winters-daughter).
 Note that there are [two versions](https://necroticgnome.com/blogs/news/winters-daughter) of this adventure (not including the various 5e/OSE versions).
 This conversion was written for the original edition.
+In general, very little changes are necessary to run the adventure as written.

 ## Encounters